 Rongali Bihu: Assam way of Thanksgiving

 The crop harvesting in Assam is celebrated with this festival of merriment.
 People wear new clothes and wish each other the very best for the coming year.
-Cattle are washed, smeared with turmeric and worshiped.
+Cattle are washed, smeared with turmeric and worshipped.
 In certain places, the cattle are even adorned with twigs of Dighalati and Makhiyal (two special trees found in Assam).
 Young boys and girls wear their traditional attire and sing Bihu songs.

 Traditional Bihu food includes delicacies known as “Chira” and “Pitha”.
 Other main course dishes include Masor Tenga, Omita Khar, Chicken and mutton dishes.